 What are your favorite apps for post-processing?

 For a long time Camera+ was the only app I used for editing.
-Then I discovered Snapseed, which I’d installed about 6 months before I actually did anything with it.
+Then I discovered the Snapseed photo editing app.
+I’d installed it about 6 months before I actually did anything with it.
 It took me quite a while to like it.
 Now I love it.
 It’s the editing app I would keep if I was only allowed one.

 More recently I have been having fun with 2 apps from the creative mind of the very talented Ben Guerrette: Tangent and Fragment.
 They are incredibly user-friendly, yet have a seemingly never-ending range of effects.
 They can take your images somewhere else; to another level.
 I absolutely love them.